• Skip to primary navigation

 • About

-Feral cats and hurting people both require trust, patience, time to heal
+Feral cats and hurt people both require trust and patience to heal

 By David McElroy · June 26, 2016